sylvain-meunier/stageL3/Rapport/rapport.typ

   ],
 ) <naive_curve>

 In this graph, one can notice how $T^*$ (plotted as little dots) appears noisy over time; even though allowing to distinguish a tempo change at $t_1 = 130$ s and $t_2 = 270$ s.
 Both the sliding window average (dotted line) and median (full line) of $T^*$ seem unstable, presenting undesirable peaks, whereas the "feeled" tempo is quite constant for the listener, although the median line is a bit more stable than the average line, as expected.
 There are two explanation for those results.
-First, fast events are harder to play exactly on time, and the very definition being a ratio with a small theorical value as the denominator explains the deviation and absurd immediate tempo plotted.
+First, fast events are harder to play exactly on time, and the very definition being a ratio with a small theoretical value as the denominator explains the deviation and absurd immediate tempo plotted.
 In fact, we can read that about 10 points are plotted over 400 BPM (keep in mind that usual tempo are in the range 40 - 250 BPM).
 Second, the notion of timing and tempo are mixed together in this computation, hence giving results that do not match the listener feeling of a stable tempo.
 Actually, timing can be seen as little modifications to the "official" score, and using the resulting score would allow for curves that fit better the listener feeling, though needing an actual transcription of the performance first.

 == Physical models